volverjs/zod-vue-i18n/README.md

 }).parse({ name: 1 }) // => The name property expected string, received number
 ```

-If `_with_path` is suffixed to the key of the message, that message will be adopted in the case of an object type schema.
+If `WithPath` is suffixed to the key of the message, that message will be adopted in the case of an object type schema.
-If there is no message key with \_with_path, fall back to the normal error message.
+If there is no message key with \WithPath, fall back to the normal error message.

 ## Acknoledgements